sambhav/CookieS/README.md

 CookieS is a Cookiecutter as a Service platform.
-It spins up a web server that is able to discover and register Github repostiories tagged with `cookiecutter` in their topics.
+It spins up a web server that is able to discover and register Github repositories tagged with `cookiecutter` in their topics.
 It can then dynamically generate forms mirroring the inputs required for the cookiecutter creation and finally create a Github repository with the output.
 It also supports default values for cookiecutters based on user specified organizations.

 # Demo
 Here is a demo of the web UI with the pypackage cookiecutter.
-Notice how it loadede the defaults from the .github repository of the user-specified org.
+Notice how it loadde the defaults from the .github repository of the user-specified org.

 ![cookiecutter-demo](https://user-images.githubusercontent.com/16130816/87864056-13d2a400-c95b-11ea-9452-9bc64f3d3a1a.gif)